Infi-S/STA2453/README.md

 - **Data**:
   Due to file size limitations, processed data are not uploaded to GitHub.
 Instead, they can be found at:
   [Processed Data](https://mega.nz/folder/8JYnwQKA#ODm-ycelxWaDrcM35pjqog)
+  Or, the sample_data.csv can provide an idea on how this dataset looks like.

 - **Output**:
   This folder includes both text and image outputs that are finally used in each report.
 Complete outputs can be found and reproduced by the notebooks in the **Script** folder.